 Every time I hear this, I don’t know how much of it I can accept, because it always sounds to me like a clever wiggle away from a serious challenge.
 I can see how it may be liberating to willingly follow certain restrictive rules; living freely requires making choices, which is a lot of work.
 It implies thinking about reasons and consequences and requires taking responsibility for a decision, under the threat of (human) punishment or regret.
 Following (divine) rules without questioning them, in other words giving up (even willingly) the exercise of one’s own practical free will in the conduct of daily life, could be a way of simplifying one’s mental workload by subtracting oneself from the need to think about certain decisions.
 This is what Barry Schwartz calls “second order decision” – religion gives you a set of rules that you follow automatically, thus freeing your mind to focus on other things.
 And, at face value, this is fine.
 In more secular scenes, actually, many people do this very same thing to good effect.
-Successful businessmen such as Steve Jobs or Mark Zuckerberg have been known to stick to one outfit so that their brains are free from the need to think about something as inconsequential as what clothes to wear, liberating those particular brain cells so that they can be dedicated to more important matters.
+Successful businessmen such as Steve Jobs or Mark Zuckerberg have been known to stick to one outfit so that their brains are free from the need to think about something as trivial as what clothes to wear, liberating those particular brain cells so that they can be dedicated to more consequential matters.
 Even President Obama remarked: “You’ll see I wear only grey or blue suits.
 Because I have too many other decisions to make.
 You need to focus your decision-making energy.
 You can’t be going through the day distracted by trivia.”

-However, I stand by my reliance on reasons, because they are truly what matters most.
+While I am deeply suspicious of the disdain, combativeness and lack of compassion shown by some of the most ardent atheists towards believers, I stand by my reliance on reasons, because they are truly what matters most.
 “Why?” is a question we should all continuously ask about everything, including the answers we are offered in return.
 After all, we are all naturally endowed with this desire for justification: just think of kids who will naturally keep on questioning adults with endless curiosity and skepticism, asking “but why?” to every one of their explanations until they are met with an exhausted "Because I said so!".
 While this may be annoying for the explainer, it is the healthy indication that we as a species are configured to question the world and to then only buy an explanation that we worked for and earned, not one that was forced upon us or given for free.

 When I look back on my time in Jerusalem, I’m amazed at how quickly you can establish a life somewhere.
 In only three months, I already had a stronger unit of friends and contacts – from Tel Aviv, to Jerusalem, to Ramallah - than I did in Paris.
 I could easily have continued living there.
 But my “real life” was calling and, somewhat sadly, I learned that soon after, most of that group of people in Jerusalem also departed, with their contracts ending and getting jobs elsewhere.
-I was saying earlier in this book that films are like small lives one could safely live and explore, well, on the flipside, some episodes in life can truly feel like a film.
+I was saying earlier in this journal that films are like small lives one could safely live and explore, well, on the flipside, some episodes in life can truly feel like a film.
 They start, build, develop, climax and end just as quickly.
 Sadly, unlike movies, you can’t rewind and experience them again.